DavidCatalano/ai-model-bridge/README.md

     ```
     docker-compose up
     ```
-    For now, this will land you in the interactive terminal
+    For now, either connect with VS Code to remote host container or bash in to the interactive terminal `docker exec -it modelbridge bash`

 ## Utilities Included
 - **[Ollama CLI](https://ollama.ai/)**: Manage Ollama-specific models.